max-schultz/max-gym/readme.md

 # max-gym

-The repository for Max Anschutz' gym sign ups and class attendance web app.
+The repository is for Max Anschutz' gym sign ups and class attendance web app.